HusseinSerhan/Payment-Form-with-Bootstrap/README.md

-# Payment Form with Bootstrap 5.2
+# Payment Form with Bootstrap

-This project is a payment form built using Bootstrap 5.2.
+This project is a payment form built using Bootstrap.
 The form includes various input types such as text, form-check-input, and number, and has been validated according to HTML5 standards.

 ## Getting Started